gurbyz/power-wheel-card/power-wheel-card/README.md

     type: module
 ```

-> Note: You can increase the number in `v=1` whenever updating code to avoid having to manually clear the cache of yours browsers/apps.
+> Note: You can increase the number in `v=1` whenever updating code to avoid having to manually clear the cache of your browsers and mobile apps.

 5. Include a configuration for the power-wheel-card in your `ui-lovelace.yaml` file: